lucas26xd/Easy-Badges-MD/README.md

 List of dependencies:
 - [PyQt5](https://pypi.org/project/PyQt5/): Library for the graphical interface.
 - [Markdown](https://pypi.org/project/Markdown/): Library for viewing the generated Markdown.
-- [pyperclip](https://pypi.org/project/pyperclip/): Library to copy the generated result to your clipboard.

 Made with 💙 and Python